brendanbank/unifi_lte_collector/readme.txt

-This script will collect data from a unifi controller (udm/udr) that has a U-LTE-Pro connected to it.
+This script will collect data from a unifi controller (udm/udr) that has a U-LTE-Pro with connected to it.
 It will read the stats from the controller device api.
-It will look for the device type ULTEPEU and pushes the data in a prometheus format to collection by the prometheus data collector.
+It will look for the device type ULTEPEU or ULTEUS and pushes the data in a prometheus format to collection by the prometheus data collector.

 It will look for the authentication credentials in a ".env" file in the directory where the script is placed.